Author

 Utilize AWS Direct Connect for Reduced Data Transfer Costs

-With AWS Direct Connect, you bypass the public internet by connecting your on-premises data center to an AWS Direct Connect location.
 If you have consistent and significant requirements for data transfer between your on-premises infrastructure and AWS, using Amazon Web Services Direct Connect can be a strategic move to reduce your data transfer costs.

 The following steps will help you utilize AWS Direct Connect for reduced data transfer costs: